How to Create an Epub from Word or Markdown in 2026

 Metadata

 Prepare your book's exact title, your author name, the language and ideally an ISBN if you have one.
 This information will be embedded in the epub file and displayed by online retailers.
+See our ISBN guide if you need one.

 Creating an Epub from Word